-All such thinking leads to is a waste of time, cost and resources.
+All such thinking leads to a waste of time, cost, and resources.

 It’s important to note that while scalability is an eventual goal of any business, the MVP stage is not the time to worry about it.

-Teams are often guilty of overengineering the code for configuration, for diversity of clients, or for scalability, none of which is required at this stage.
+Teams are often guilty of overengineering the code for configuration, for the diversity of clients, or scalability, none of which is required at this stage.

 Often, many teams keep changing the requirements of the project intermittently.

-This can have a disastrous effect on your MVP, as constant changes not only demoralises and demotivates your tech team, but it can also lead to a complete failure of the start-up.
+This can have a disastrous effect on your MVP, as constant changes not only demoralize and demotivate your tech team but can also lead to a complete failure of the start-up.

 It’s best to think through your requirements through numerous sessions with all parties involved and then start building the MVP.